BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/README.md

 Additionally, this motor is also used to rotate the camera of the robot.
 The movements of the motor that controls the camera are programmed to be based on the color of the obstacle detected by the camera of the robot and the defined driving direction of that challenge round, which will be discussed later on this documentation.
 In total, two (2) of AISTEAM ordinary motor modules are used by the robot.

-1.2.
-'AISTEAM Simulated Steering Gear Module'
+1.2.   `AISTEAM Simulated Steering Gear Module`

 <img src="https://github.com/BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/assets/141904555/80256a89-4477-4add-b727-f06101778d38" width="250">